skip to content

 Phonetics Laboratory

-The 23rd Old-World Conference in Phonology (OCP23) will take place at Gonville & Caius College in Cambridge (United Kingdom) from 14 January to 16 January 2026.
-Submissions reflecting various perspectives on phonology, including but not limited to formal, typological, and laboratory approaches, will be accepted for review.
-Abstracts based on first-hand empirical data, especially field data on lesser-resourced languages, are particularly encouraged.
+The 23rd Old-World Conference in Phonology (OCP23) took place at Gonville & Caius College in Cambridge (United Kingdom) from 14 January to 16 January 2026.
+Submissions reflecting various perspectives on phonology, including but not limited to formal, typological, and laboratory approaches, were accepted for review.
+Abstracts based on first-hand empirical data, especially field data on lesser-resourced languages, were particularly encouraged.

 History of the Conference